The Harvard Geospatial Library (HGL) is a place to search for and download many types of geospatial data.

 How to Search

 The simplest way to search for data and maps in HGL is to zoom in on the map.
 The system will return a list of all of the data sets that cover the place you have zoomed to.
 Zoom in again or pan around the map to find other data.
+You can also enter keywords to narrow your results.

 The search covers not only Harvard's holdings, but data available at other institutions around the country, such as MIT and Stanford.
 While you may not be able to download all of their data due to licensing restrictions, you can discover what exists and contact us for information about how to request the Harvard Library purchase a data set.